Adult animation in the United States: Ralph Bakshi

-Ralph Bakshi successfully established an alternative to mainstream animation through independent and adult-oriented productions in the 1970s.
+Ralph Bakshi (pictured in 1979) made his film debut as the director of Fritz the Cat (1972), which made his attempt to establish the animation as an alternative medium.

 By the late-1960s, animator Ralph Bakshi felt that he could not continue to produce the same kind of animation as he had in the past.
 He said in 1971 that the idea of "grown men sitting in cubicles drawing butterflies floating over a field of flowers, while American planes are dropping bombs in Vietnam and kids are marching in the streets, is ludicrous."
 With producer Steve Krantz, Bakshi founded his own studio, Bakshi Productions, establishing the studio as an alternative to mainstream animation by producing animation his own way and accelerating the advancement of female and minority animators.
 He also paid his employees a higher salary than any other studio at that time.
 In 1969, Ralph's Spot was founded as a division of Bakshi Productions to produce commercials for Coca-Cola and Max, the 2000-Year-Old Mouse.
 However, Bakshi was uninterested in the kind of animation he was producing, and wanted to produce something personal, so he developed Heavy Traffic, a tale of inner-city street life.
 However, Krantz told Bakshi that studio executives would be unwilling to fund the film because of its content and Bakshi's lack of film experience.
 While browsing the East Side Book Store on St. Mark's Place, Bakshi came across a copy of Robert Crumb's Fritz the Cat.
 Impressed by Crumb's sharp satire, Bakshi purchased the book and suggested to Krantz that it would work as a film.